one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn Git.md

 ## Tips
 * Až se něco pokazí, [tyhle code snippets](https://ohshitgit.com/) se určitě budou hodit, příp. [tyto od CIA](https://wikileaks.org/ciav7p1/cms/page_1179773.html).
 * Make `.gitignore` ignore the files that were commited before added into the file.
+* If you need version control for large datasets, esp. in ML projects, it might be a good idea to look at [DVC](https://dvc.org/)

 ```shell[]()
 $ git rm -r --cached .